-We will analyse body mass index.
-Obviously, in meta-analysis of multiple data sets different individual studies will assess different population, will use slightly different designs, measure different covariates, and so on.
-Therefore for quantitative traits, for the purpose of future meta-analysis, it becomes conventional to analyse data from individual studies using not the raw data, but pre-adjusted data on the transformed Z-scale (mean of zero and variance of unity).
-This argument applies only to studies of quantitative traits and to meta-analysis - you may and should report effects on the raw scale (e.g. in centimeters and grams) in analysis of individual studies.
+However, in meta-analysis of multiple data sets different individual studies are likely to assess different population, will use different designs, measure different covariates, and so on.
+Therefore you should think of some standardisation of the outcome variable (or apply Z-score method).

+Therefore for the purpose of future meta-analysis, it becomes conventional to analyse pre-adjusted data which are scaled to Standard Normal (mean of zero and variance of unity).
+Note that this argument applies only to meta-analysis - you may and should report effects on the original scale (e.g. in centimeters and grams) in analysis of individual studies, in order to have better interpretability.